Documentation

 .bridgellm.yml | Project root | Feature name | Yes |

-.mcp.json | Project root | MCP server config | Yes |
+.mcp.json | Project root | MCP server config (contains token) | Yes |

 Gitignored: N/A